-1. Rental Conditions
+- 1. Rental Conditions - 1.1.

-- 1.1.
 Apartments are rented for a 9 month period, starting September.
-The final date for booking a place for the RIT/A.U.K apartments is August 5.
-The final date when students leave the RIT/A.U.K apartments is May 31. - 1.2.
+The final date for booking a place for the RIT KosovoTM (A.U.K) apartments is August 5.
+The final date when students leave the RIT KosovoTM (A.U.K) apartments is May 31. - 1.2.
 During the winter break, students can leave the apartments.
-Though the apartments will not be used during the break, students are advised to remove their belongings before leaving for the break.

-2. SECURITY

-The security of the building is under the responsibility of the RIT/A.U.K Security Unit.
-The RIT/A.U.K Housing building is equipped with security cameras and fire alarms.
-Moreover, there are a minimum two guards per shift that take care of the safety and security of the the campus, including the living area.
-RIT/A.U.K Security does not guarantee the security of items within the rooms.
+Though the apartments will not be used during the break, students are advised to remove their belongings before leaving for the break. - 2.
+Security - 2.1.
+The security of the building is under the responsibility of the RIT KosovoTM (A.U.K) Security Unit.
+The RIT KosovoTM (A.U.K) Housing building is equipped with security cameras and fire alarms. - 2.2.
+Moreover, there are a minimum two guards per shift that take care of the safety and security of the campus, including the living area.
+RIT KosovoTM (A.U.K) Security does not guarantee the security of items within the rooms. - 3.
+Visitors and Guests: For security reasons, no visitors or guests are allowed in the RIT KosovoTM (A.U.K) hostile.
+If the students living there need to meet with their family or friends, they can use the cafeteria or the RIT KosovoTM (A.U.K) garden.
+Family wishing to see apartments can do so with prior approval of the RIT KosovoTM (A.U.K) security unit.

-3. VISITORS AND GUESTS

-For security reasons, no visitors or guests are allowed in the RIT/A.U.K hostile.
-If the students living there need to meet with their family or friends, they can use the cafeteria or the RIT/A.U.K garden.
-Family wishing to see apartments can do so with prior approval of the RIT/A.U.K security unit.

-4. KEYS

-RIT/A.U.K provides a key to every student in the hostile.
-If keys are lost or stolen, students must report the loss to the administration and pay EUR 5 for a replacement key.

-5. CLEANING

-While cleaning the common areas of the RIT/A.U.K hostile is an RIT/A.U.K responsibility, the cleanliness of the apartments and the toilets is the resident's responsibility.
-RIT/A.U.K provides laundry facilities, but residents must provide their own laundry supplies.
+- 4. Keys: RIT KosovoTM (A.U.K) provides a key to every student in the hostile.
+If keys are lost or stolen, students must report the loss to the administration and pay EUR 5 for a replacement key. - 5.
+Cleaning: While cleaning the common areas of the RIT KosovoTM (A.U.K) hostile is an RIT KosovoTM (A.U.K) responsibility, the cleanliness of the apartments and the toilets is the resident's responsibility.
+RIT KosovoTM (A.U.K) provides laundry facilities, but residents must provide their own laundry supplies. - 6.
+Damages: Residents are responsible and liable for all damages and/or loss of RIT KosovoTM (A.U.K) property in their living and study area.

-6. DAMAGES

-Residents are responsible and liable for all damages and/or loss of RIT/A.U.K property in their living and study area.
 Residents may also be subject to charges for any damages resulting from unauthorized use, or alterations of, rooms, equipment and buildings.

-Removal of RIT/A.U.K furniture or placement in hallways, stairways or other common areas is subject to full replacement value charges.
-If RIT/A.U.K cannot determine responsibility for damage to public or semi-private areas, all residents will be jointly responsible.
-RIT/A.U.K will set the date that payments are due.
+Removal of RIT KosovoTM (A.U.K) furniture or placement in hallways, stairways or other common areas is subject to full replacement value charges.
+If RIT KosovoTM (A.U.K) cannot determine responsibility for damage to public or semi-private areas, all residents will be jointly responsible.
+RIT KosovoTM (A.U.K) will set the date that payments are due.

-7. LIABILITY

-RIT/A.U.K is not liable for loss of money or valuables or damage to any property belonging to residents or their guests in or around the residences.
-RIT/A.U.K expects students to take reasonable precautions against theft of personal property by locking their doors whenever they leave their room.
-Residents are liable for damages to RIT/A.U.K property.
+- 7. Liability: RIT KosovoTM (A.U.K) is not liable for loss of money or valuables or damage to any property belonging to residents or their guests in or around the residences.
+RIT KosovoTM (A.U.K) expects students to take reasonable precautions against theft of personal property by locking their doors whenever they leave their room.
+Residents are liable for damages to RIT KosovoTM (A.U.K) property. - 8.
+Quiet Hours: From 10:00PM until 07:00AM please make sure not to disturb other residents. - 9.
+Pricing: - 9.1.
+The cost of living in the RIT KosovoTM (A.U.K) hostile is 90 EUR/month. - 9.2.

-8. QUIET HOURS

-From 10:00PM until 07:00AM please make sure not to disturb other residents.

-9. PRICING

-- 9.1.
-The cost of living in the RIT/A.U.K hostile is 90 EUR /month. - 9.2.
 This cost includes electricity, heating, water, wireless and parking expenses.

-10. PAYMENT

-Students must pay the rent for the hostile at the beginning of each month through the bank.
+10. Payment: Students must pay the rent for the hostile at the beginning of each month through the bank.